The dedicated legal team of Caputo & Mariotti

 There are over 1.4 million people who live in nursing homes in the United States.
 And with the recent Covid-19 pandemic, many have opened our eyes to the often ignored issue of abuse and neglect in nursing homes across Pennsylvania.
 These residents are our most vulnerable and need to be taken care of as such.
 Yet, thanks to understaffing and poor management, nursing homes do anything but take care of our elderly.

-At Caputo & Mariotti, our nursing home abuse lawyer has over decades of experience handle nursing home negligence lawsuits across Northeastern Pennsylvania.
+At Caputo & Mariotti, our nursing home abuse lawyer has over decades of experience handling nursing home negligence lawsuits in Scranton, Wilkes-Barre, Hazleton, Pittston, and across Northeastern Pennsylvania.
 As personal injury lawyers, we understand the problems these cases can face without the right lawyer fighting for your loved one’s rights.
 With millions in compensation earned for our clients, we will get the justice your family members deserve for these acts of negligence.

 What Constitutes Neglect in a Nursing Home?